wg21908/tech/learning_journey_02/README.md

   small, reversible change and exercise the build/send/test loop.
 - Step 3: When `THE_REAL_DEAL.md` is added, use it as the reference for the official ticket workflow and to track the work you submit upstream.

-If you'd like, I can create the `THE_REAL_DEAL.md` scaffold now so you can fill in the ticket details.